olekmorawski/PartyPal/README.md

 ### Installation

-1. Clone this repository: `git clone https://github.com/your-username/party-pal.git`
+1. Clone this repository: `git clone https://github.com/olekmorawski/party-pal`
 2. Navigate to the project directory: `cd party-pal`
 3. Install dependencies: `npm install`

 ### Usage

 1. Start the development server: `npm run dev`
-2. Open your web browser and go to: `http://localhost:3000`
+2. Open your web browser and go to: `http://localhost:XXXX` provided by Vite

 Feel free to explore the app's functionality and features.
 If you encounter any issues or have suggestions, don't hesitate to [report them](link-to-issue-tracker) on our issue tracker.